vroh2020/dripify-dashboard-82/ios/README_IOS_BUILD.md

 ## Troubleshooting

 ### Provisioning Profile Not Found
-- Ensure profile "Drip Check" exists in your Apple Developer account
+- Ensure profile "Dripify AI" exists in your Apple Developer account
 - Download and install it on your local machine in Xcode Accounts
 - Check the bundle ID matches "com.genstyle.app"
 - Verify the profile is not expired